telerik/teststudio-docs/docs/automated-tests/scheduling/remote-scheduled-run.md

 ### Storage Tab

-The **Storage** tab displays the Test Studio Storage service details.
-You can manage the **MongoDB connection string**, which is the default way to connect to the Mongo database, and the __Port__ used from the Storage service.
-Hit the **Apply** button and check the *Telerik Storage Service is started* status appears in the lower left corner of the wizard.
+The **Storage** tab displays the connection details used from Test Studio Storage Service to access the MongoDB.
+The listed **MongoDB connection string** is the default connection string to be used for MongoDB database and is the only valid connection option for the Storage service.

+Hit the **Apply** button and check the *'Telerik Storage Service is started'* status appears in the lower left corner of the wizard.

 ![Storage][12]